Jinan Zoo: Breeding

+Employees at the zoo have contributed to the knowledge of various fields, such as animal science, animal protection and animal breeding research.

+In 1992, a pair of endangered golden snub-nosed monkeys bred at the zoo, making Jinan zoo one of the few zoos to successfully breed golden snub-nosed monkeys.
+In 1998, an area of 3000m^{2} was created for the hundred-bird paradise that houses over 150 different bird species to promote breeding.

+Other animals that have successfully bred at Jinan Zoo include Asian elephants, golden monkeys, gibbons, langurs, takin, black storks, white storks, western grey kangaroos, white-lipped deer, giraffes and seals.

 Future

-The zoo utilizes the animal natural characteristics to isolate and keep animals in their regions.
-This way by reducing the number of fences and walls used it can create a better environment for both humans and animals.
+The zoo plans to reduce the number of fences and walls to create a better environment for both their visitors and the animals.
 However, this idea still requires further discussion and regarding safety.
 In the near future, the zoo hopes to increase the amount of human-animal interactions.

 Public transportation

 Jinan Zoo is also a public transit hub.
 Line 4 of the Jinan BRT transportation system stops at the Jinan Zoo Station.
 The zoo is the bus terminus for routes4, 5, 15,12,30and 35.
 Bus routes 4, 35, 30, 15, 5, 66, K68, 84, 85, K90, K92 K53, K50, K58, 111, 114, 112, 130, 203 and 35 also stop at the zoo.

 Nearby attractions

-To the west of the zoo is the Jinan Planetarium, which is located diagonally across the street from the zoo's main entrance.
+To the west of the zoo is the Jinan Planetarium, located diagonally across the street from the zoo's main entrance.
 To the east is a shopping mall and the Jinan Restaurant.